litmus-tests/litmus-tests-riscv/README.md

 To generate the C program, build it and run it do `make run-hw-tests CORES=<n> [GCC=<gcc>] [-j <m>]` where `<n>` is the number of hardware threads the machine can run **(NOTE: this will probably take a few days to complete, though the first log file should be produced within a few minutes)**.
 The optional `GCC=<gcc>` allows you to specify a non-standard gcc path (the default is `gcc`).
 The optional `-j <m>` will use `<m>` concurrent processes to speed up the compilation (might take a few hours without this option).

+After generating and compiling the tests program, make will run it.
+You should see the log files with the results in `hw-tests/`.

 Generating the program on a host machine (compile on the target)
 ----------------------------------------------------------------